andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ```sh
 ./demo_squeezenet_download_convert_run.sh
 ```

-When the script completes, you will see the label and confidence for the top-10 categories:
+When the script completes, you see the label and confidence for the top-10 categories:

 ```sh